Fersiwn Gymraeg ar gael yma.

 The technology that would be used for this project is brand new.
 Its impacts on marine life are therefore untested and incredibly hard to predict.
 Estimates show a range of effects are possible.
-One estimate given by Menter Mon (which is not the worst case) is that around 60% of the guillemots and 98% of the razorbills at RSPB South Stack could die through collision with the turbines.
-That’s potentially 795 birds that could die per year.
+One estimate given by Menter Mon (which is not the worst case) is that around 60% of the guillemots and 98% of the razorbills at RSPB South Stack could be lost through collision with the turbines.
+That’s potentially 795 birds per year.

 We are extremely concerned about the size of the development being proposed and its significant impact on the bird population.
 Our view is that Morlais gambles the future of South Stack’s wildlife and the tourism that depends on it.
-We are concerned that the applications submitted by the developers to date show that they have not put the right measures in place to manage this high level of risk or cease operating if significant collisions do occur.
-For this reason, we have objected to both applications for a Transport and Works Act Order (TWAO) and a Marine Licence.
+We are concerned that the applications submitted by the developers to date show that they have not put the right measures in place to manage this high level of risk.

 What do we want to see?

-We are calling for a smaller pilot development with that doesn’t roll the dice on South Stack’s wildlife or threaten the local tourism economy that depends on it.
+We are calling for a Phased Development with the necessary safeguards and controls in place to ensure that the proposal doesn’t roll the dice on South Stack’s wildlife or threaten the local tourism economy that depends on it.
 This means limiting the number of turbines to a level that can be demonstrated as safe for nature and allowing time to do more research on the effects of this new technology to improve scientific understanding.